lachhebo/izza/README.md

 | kohohen maps|a kohohen maps with percentage of target class by neuron|
 | activation_frequencies| activation frequencies for a kohohen map |

-There is methods to do model evaluation :
+There is method to do model evaluation :

 | function name | presentation |